James A. Mulligan: Camp Douglas

-Mulligan was commander of Camp Douglas, a prisoner of war camp in Chicago, from February 25, 1862 to June 14, 1862.
+Mulligan was commander of Camp Douglas, a prisoner of war camp in Chicago, from February 25, 1862, to June 14, 1862.
 The camp had been constructed as a short term training camp for Union soldiers but was converted to a prisoner of war camp for captured Confederate soldiers after the fall of Fort Donelson, on February 16, 1862.
 One in eight of the prisoners from Fort Donelson died of pneumonia and various diseases.
-The camp became infamous for its inhumane condition and large death toll.
+The camp became infamous for its inhumane conditions and large death toll.
 Mulligan may have been a poor administrator, but unlike some later commandants, he had made efforts to improve conditions at the camp which were hampered by an inadequate budget and bureaucratic indifference.
 He may have been influenced in his effort to improve conditions at the camp by his treatment by General Price after he was captured at Lexington, Missouri.

 Middle Department duty

-Mulligan and his regiment were assigned to the Railroad Division of the Middle Department between December 17, 1862 and March 27, 1863.
-Then they were assigned to 5th Brigade, 1st Division, VIII Corps in the Middle Department between March 27, 1863 and June 26, 1863.
+Mulligan and his regiment were assigned to the Railroad Division of the Middle Department between December 17, 1862, and March 27, 1863.
+Then they were assigned to 5th Brigade, 1st Division, VIII Corps in the Middle Department between March 27, 1863, and June 26, 1863.

 Fort Mulligan

 Between August and December 1863, Mulligan oversaw the construction of Fort Mulligan, an earthworks fortification located in Grant County, West Virginia.
 Confederate Maj.
-Gen. Jubal Early would later pay tribute to Mulligan's engineering skill after occupying the fort during his Valley Campaigns of 1864.
+Gen. Jubal Early would later pay tribute to Mulligan's engineering skill after occupying the fort during his Valley campaigns of 1864.
 This fort remains one of the best-preserved Civil War fortifications in West Virginia, and has become a local tourist attraction.